jonasmueler/Glacier_Movement_Prediction/README.md

 ### Testset performance
 With the testsetPerformance.py script in the /testing directory the models can be tested on the testset.
 The glaciers class from the datasetClasses.py script has a bootstrap argument, which enables bootstrap sampling of the testset if set to True, otherwise MSE and MAE scores are calculated on the testset and stored in a file in the /models folder.

+In order to create predictions on the full scenes the inferencePlot.py script in the /plots folder can be used.
+The model tested has to be uncommented in order for the model and the weights to be loaded.
+The function takes a scene sequence of 8 scenes from the testset, splits the scenes into patch sequences, always uses the first 4 pacthes as model input and predicts the last 4 patches.
+The predictions are then put together again in order to get the full scene and saved together with the target scene images in the /results folder.